Skip to content

 ElevenLabs built its own inbound AI SDR to manage high inbound sales volume.
 The agent reviews contact form submissions, qualifies leads during the call, books meetings in real time, and writes the use case and qualification decision to the CRM.
 Since launch, 78% of its qualification decisions have required no human intervention.

-Run outbound calling campaigns
+Outbound #1: Run calling campaigns

 An AI SDR can run outbound campaigns across large prospect lists, placing calls, retrying contacts, leaving voicemails, and updating CRM records without requiring reps to manage each step manually.